Black Twitter: Reciprocity and community

 Brown Twitter birds.
 Shown top left is the original illustration by Alex Eben Meyer that appeared in the Slate article, "How Black People Use Twitter".
 The remaining birds are parodies by Twitter user @InnyVinny illustrating the diversity of the Black Twitter community.
 The resulting #browntwitterbird hashtag game went viral, as users adopted or suggested new Twitter birds.

 An August 2010 article by Farhad Manjoo in Slate, "How Black People Use Twitter," brought the community to wider attention.
-Manjoo wrote that young black people appeared to use X (then known as Twitter) in a particular way: "They form tighter clusters on the network—they follow one another more readily, they retweet each other more often, and more of their posts are @-replies—posts directed at other users."
+Manjoo wrote that young black people appeared to use Twitter in a particular way: "They form tighter clusters on the network—they follow one another more readily, they retweet each other more often, and more of their posts are @-replies—posts directed at other users."
 Manjoo cited Brendan Meeder of Carnegie Mellon University, who argued that the high level of reciprocity between the many users who initiate hashtags (or "blacktags") leads to a high-density, influential network.

 A 2014 dissertation by Meredith Clark explains that users on Black Twitter began to use hashtags as a way to attract members of society with similar ideals to a single conversation in order to interact with each other and feel as though they are engaged in a “safe space”.
 Clark characterizes the use of Black Twitter as critically important to the group, as the conversation helps “cement the hashtag as a cultural artifact recognizable in the minds of both Black Twitter participants and individuals with no knowledge of the initial discussion”.
 She stated that hashtags have transitioned from serving as a method of setting up a conversation between separate parties to an underlying reason behind how users outside Black Twitter learn about the thoughts and feelings of African Americans in the present world.